davejacobs/mint/README.md

 ### Composed styles ###

 Not everyone wants to code an entire stylesheet every time he wants a new look.
 In fact, the most common use case for stylesheets is probably tweaking typography.
-For this reason (and to make this tool as accessible as possible), I want to implement a feature where you can select one stylesheet as a base and implement tweaks on top of that file.
+For this reason (and to make this tool as accessible as possible), I want to implement a feature where you can select one stylesheet as a base and implement tweaks on top of that file, using a Yaml-based DSL.
 Of course Css makes this easy enough, but I want to implement this feature in such a way that it is easy and intuitive for everyone.

 ### Packages ###

 Sometimes, it may be useful to "finalize" the design of a document, for example, with publications.
-The best way I can think of to do this is to package the document's output file along with its style in a zipped package, which can be read by the following:
+The best way I can think of to do this is to package the document's output file with its style inline.
+To do so, simply add the package option:

-    mint open --package Minimalism --in firefox

-To package a document with its stylesheet, as a sort of a printing:

-    mint package document.md --name Document
+    mint package document.md

-Eventually, this could include multiple output formats, like Html4, Html5, Pdf and ePub.
-The format opened by the `mint open` command could be determined by the application you choose to open it with.
-(This would take some serious OS hacking, I think.)

-When that does happen, you'll also be able to set the default version of the document that will open using:

-    mint set [local] --package-default html5

-### More ###

-More ideas are coming soon...